 ICUK: recognises the necessity of dealing with BOTH the need for many urgent palliatives within a dying system AND a systemic curative re-design by the participative representative democratic application of an integrated political-economy.
 It concentrates on the Mega-Narrative within which the UK could shape all its independent but mutually accountable communities.
-An update is in its formation: www.icuk.info/wp.
-Please contact email@example.com for latest developments.
+An update is now evolving online. http://www.icuk.life Please contact email@example.com for latest developments.
 Curative change to the political-economy like “Poetry happens in two stages, like sculpting; first the imagination, then the chisel.”
 Peter is in central London every Wednesday between 12 and 2pm and would like to meet you by your direct invitation or request.

-LETSlink envisages national and regional hubs – LETSlink envisages national and regional hubs – dedicated training work is being done with individual LETS groups – latest is The Bright Exchange: see also comment on post-Brexit devolution: http://www.letslink.org/forum/regions-of-the-uk/
+LETSlink envisages national and regional hubs – LETSlink envisages national and regional hubs – dedicated training work is being done with individual LETS groups – see also comment on post-Brexit devolution: http://www.letslink.org/forum/regions-of-the-uk/